 Everyone in this community should feel that they have something to offer and should not be afraid to give of their all in whatever they do.
 We are very lucky in Cotton to have county sportsmen, academic scholars, Grade 8 musicians and fine actors.
 We are also fortunate to have boys who are none of the above but still strive for excellence in their own field.

 Michael Powell, who is a former Warwickshire County Cricket Captain, provides a wealth of support and advice to the boys and House staff using his experience as a former Housemaster in previous roles before joining Rugby.
 Aside from keeping a watchful eye over the boys of Cotton, Michael runs the Cricket program throughout the Advent and Lent Terms and also works with both the Rugby and Hockey teams.

-Alex Burge joined Cotton House as Assistant Housemaster in September 2018 having previously tutored in both Sheriff and Griffin.
-He teaches Economic and Business to the sixth form and coaches three terms of major sport.
+Alex Burge joined Cotton House as Deputy Housemaster in September 2018 having previously tutored in both Sheriff and Griffin.
+He is the Head of Business and teaches the subject and Economics to the Sixth Form and coaches three terms of major sport.
 A keen sportsman himself, Alex needs no excuse to display his competitive side, either on a staff side or on the back lawn of Cotton.
-He brings a wealth of experience in pastoral care having spent six years working at an American sleep-away camp in Pennsylvania.
-Outside School, Alex loves to travel as much as possible with recent trips including Israel, Singapore, Bali and The Azores.
+He brings a wealth of experience in pastoral care having spent six summers working at an American sleep-away camp in Pennsylvania.
+Outside School, Alex loves to travel as much as possible with recent trips including Morocco, Singapore, Jordan and Montenegro.